What is Vitamin C for Horses?

 - Young horses with incomplete gut micro-flora populations.

 Care should be taken when supplementing vitamin C to horses known or suspected to be iron overloaded.
 Vitamin C increases iron absorption in the intestine.
-It also can act as a pro-oxidant rather than anti-oxidant in the presence of excess iron in the circulation or tissues.
+It also can act as a pro-oxidant rather than an anti-oxidant in the presence of excess iron in the circulation or tissues.
 Read more on what vitamins your horse needs here.
 Feeding at the lowest rate is recommended in these situations or contact us for further advice.